rocliulp/cheatsheets/README.md

 git reset --hard HEAD
-git reset localfile # reset local file which is in stage only but not commit to any branch git clean -xffd git pull
+git reset localfile # reset local file which is in stage only but not commit to any branch git clean -xffd git clean -fx -d # Clean your git workspace.
+Remove all files that is not tracked by git. git pull

 # branch